Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Introduction

-Since the QPE-based full-CI is often implemented using the Trotter decomposition of the time-evolution operator, it is important to verify whether or not the QPE-based full-CI with Trotter decomposition automatically satisfies the size consistency condition.
-It is known that the full-CI energy is invariant with the choice of the reference molecular orbitals, but it is unclear how the robustness of the QPE-based full-CI energy is affected by the choice of molecular orbitals.
+Since QPE-based full-CI is often implemented using the Trotter decomposition of the time evolution operator, it is important to verify whether QPE-based full-CI with Trotter decomposition automatically satisfies the size consistency condition.
+While it is known that full-CI energy is invariant with respect to the choice of reference molecular orbitals, it is unclear how the robustness of QPE-based full-CI energy is affected by Trotter errors based on the choice of molecular orbitals.
 It is important to note that Trotter decomposition impacts size consistency differently in VQE-UCCSD and QPE.
 In VQE-UCCSD, the total energy is calculated as the expectation value of the Hamiltonian, and the contamination of wave function from other electronic states due to Trotter decomposition affects size consistency.
 In contrast, QPE calculates the total energy based on the phase shift induced by time evolution.
 In this case, changes in the amount of phase shift due to Trotter error can lead to a breakdown in size consistency.

-In this work, we have performed numerical quantum circuit simulations of the QPE-based full-CI by using the localized and delocalized molecular orbitals with various Trotter decomposition conditions, focusing on the size consistency condition.
-The paper is organized as follows.
-Section II introduces the QPE-based full-CI method.
-Section III describes the target molecular system in this work and provides the numerical simulation conditions.
-We also discuss the acceleration of the numerical simulation of the QPE quantum circuit based on the sequential addition of ancillary qubits.
-Section IV gives results of the numerical simulations.
-The summary of this work is given in Section V.
+In this work, we performed numerical quantum circuit simulations of QPE-based full-CI using both localized and delocalized molecular orbitals with various Trotter decomposition conditions, focusing on the size consistency condition.
+The paper is organized as follows: Section II introduces the QPE-based full-CI method.
+Section III describes the target molecular systems in this work and outlines the numerical simulation conditions.
+We also discuss accelerating the numerical simulation of the QPE quantum circuit based on the sequential addition of ancillary qubits.
+Section IV presents the results of the numerical simulations.
+A summary of this work is given in Section V.